 - Ligament/muscle strains-the tearing of a ligament or an injury to the muscle.

 There are two types of leg injuries in sports, overuse injuries and sudden (acute) injuries.

 Overuse injuries occurs when certain sports require a lot of jumping or running.
 Common overuse injuries include:

 Sudden (acute) injuries occur when performing in a sport that requires a high level of contact such as wrestling, basketball, hockey, and football.
 These types of injuries usually happen when bending, twisting, or falling and the pain can be sudden and severe.
 Common sudden (acute) injuries include:

 What should you do?

 When you are first injured, applying the RICE (Rest, Ice, Compression, and Elevation) method is recommended.
 If that doesn’t provide relief and the pain is severe, you should see a doctor.
 They can see what’s going on by doing an examination of your injury; taking x-rays in many cases or recommending MRI’s along with reviewing your medical history.
 For prevention and care please contact the Millennium medical center near you.
 Have your boy or girl had their sports physical yet?
 In order to play any sport in school, having a sports physical examination is important and often required.
-Contact our Westland Clinic or Livonia Brentwood to set up your sports physical appointment!
+Contact our Westland Clinic to set up your sports physical appointment!